mat-shepherd/CI_PP3_COUNTDOWN_GAME/README.md

 </details>

 ### Letters Feedback Screen
-- Displays the round number in in ASCII art and chosen letters within ASCII art tiles.
+- Displays the round number in ASCII art and chosen letters within ASCII art tiles.
 - Displays the user's current score and any previous high score.
 - Displays a message letting the user know their word is being checked in the dictionary as there can be a few seconds of a delay.
 - If their word is found in the dictionary, the user is told their word was found, the length of their word, and the time they had remaining when they entered their word.